Starring Ben Russell and Cassie Daly

-Cassie Vagliviello began performing at the age of 12, when her teacher taught her Space Jump and she learnt she could make people laugh.
-It has become her lifelong passion to continue making people laugh without mentioning the words “poo” or “fart”.
-A constant performer, Cassie has played many of Shakespeare’s finest ladies - Juliet in Romeo and Juliet, Olivia in Twelfth Night and Portia in The Merchant of Venice - and has toured schools all over WA and Victoria with countless theatre in education productions.
-You can currently catch Cassie sitting in a giant 0 for Coles Mastercard between overs on the cricket on Channel 9.
+Cassandra Daly began performing at the age of 12, when her teacher taught her Space Jump and she learnt she could make people laugh without saying “poo” or “fart”.
+A constant performer, Cassandra has played many of Shakespeare’s finest ladies - Juliet in Romeo and Juliet, Olivia in Twelfth Night and Portia in The Merchant of Venice - and has toured schools all over WA and Victoria with countless theatre in education productions.

 The Big HOO-HAA! is an improvised comedy night that is created on-the-spot from audience suggestions.
 The Big HOO-HAA! began in Perth 2002, led by the Chicago-trained Sam Longley.
-Since then, the show has gained a huge local following, launched the careers of comedians including Tim Minchin, Claire Hooper, Xavier Michelides and Jimmy James Eaton, and established a Melbourne show at the Portland Hotel.
+Since then, the show has gained a huge local following, launched the careers of comedians including Tim Minchin and Claire Hooper, and established a Melbourne show at The Butterfly Club.
 In the style of Who’s Line Is It Anyway? and Comedy Sportz, The Big HOO-HAA! sees two teams of fearless comedians do battle, using audience suggestions to improvise comedy sketches.

 Improvilicious! is perfect for schools: 50 minutes plus Q&A, completely self-contained, teacher’s pack with classroom activity plans and curriculum links, student participation and ENTERTAINING!
 You class will think you’re the COOLEST EVER teacher if you book one or more of our Improvilicious shows to come to your school.

 Improvilicious: The Improvised Guide to the Internet: Years 5 – 8